 \section{Towards Optimal Adaptive Exploration in BMDPs}

-We have so far considered scenarios where the $T$ episodes were generated under a fixed behavior policy $\pi$.
-In this section, we briefly discuss how our results could be extended to the case where the exploration process (the way we generate episodes) can be performed using adaptive policies.
-Note that our lower bounds derived for the sample complexity of identifying near optimal policies (See Theorems \ref{thm:lower-boundSC1} and \ref{thm:lower-boundSC2}) hold even for adaptive exploration policies.
-Theorems \ref{thm:rf1} and \ref{thm:rf2} establish that using a policy exploring uniformly at random, we can match these lower bounds.
-However, we believe that using adaptive policies would actually yield significant performance improvements.
+We have so far considered scenarios where the $T$ episodes were generated under a fixed behavior policy $\rho$.
+In this section, we briefly discuss how our results could be extended to the case where the behavior policy is (history-)adaptive.
+Note that for reward-free RL, our lower bounds derived for the sample complexity of identifying near-optimal policies (see Theorem \ref{thm:lower-boundSC1} and \ref{thm:lower-boundSC2}) hold even for adaptive exploration policies; surprisingly, Theorem \ref{thm:rf1} and \ref{thm:rf2} establish that even using uniform behavior policy, we can match these lower bounds.
+However, we believe that using adaptive behavior policies would actually yield significant performance improvements.